ibm-cloud-docs/openshift/openshift_secure.md

     </tr>
     <tr>
   <td>Compute isolation</td>
   <td>Worker nodes are dedicated to a cluster and do not host workloads of other clusters.
-When you create a cluster, you can choose to provision your worker nodes as [physical machines (bare metal) or as virtual machines](/docs/openshift?topic=openshift-planning_worker_nodes#planning_worker_nodes) that run on shared or dedicated physical hardware.  </td>
+When you create a <roks311-vpc>classic </roks311-vpc>cluster, you can choose to provision your worker nodes as [physical machines (bare metal) or as virtual machines](/docs/openshift?topic=openshift-planning_worker_nodes#planning_worker_nodes) that run on shared or dedicated physical hardware. <roks311-vpc>Worker nodes in in a standard VPC Gen 1 compute cluster can be provisioned as virtual machines on shared infrastructure only.</roks311-vpc></td>
 </tr>
 <tr>
-  <td>Option to deploy bare metal </td>
+  <td>Option to deploy bare metal <roks311-vpc>on classic</roks311-vpc></td>
-  <td>You can choose to provision your worker nodes on bare metal physical servers (instead of virtual server instances).
+  <td><roks311-vpc>If you create a standard classic cluster, you</roks311-vpc>You can choose to provision your worker nodes on bare metal physical servers (instead of virtual server instances).
 With bare metal machines, you have additional control over the compute host, such as the memory or CPU.
 This setup eliminates the virtual machine hypervisor that allocates physical resources to virtual machines that run on the host.
 Instead, all of a bare metal machine's resources are dedicated exclusively to the worker, so you don't need to worry about "noisy neighbors" sharing resources or slowing down performance.
-Bare metal servers are dedicated to you, with all its resources available for cluster usage. </td>
+Bare metal servers are dedicated to you, with all its resources available for cluster usage.<roks311-vpc></br></br><p class="note">Bare metal machines are not supported in VPC Gen 1 compute clusters.</p></roks311-vpc></td>
 </tr>
 <tr>
   <td id="encrypted_disk">Encrypted disks</td>